FTC7393/evlib_book/src/evlib/AbstractTeleOp.md

 AbstractTeleOp extends [[AbstractOp]] and adds code to handle the gamepads.
-You can use this to make a TeleOp by extending this class. [[Here|Basic TeleOp Program]] is and example.
+You can use this to make a TeleOp by extending this class.
+[Here](Basic-TeleOp-Program.md) is and example.
 Inside your class you have access to driver1 and driver2, which are instances of the [[GamepadManager]] class.
 They add edge detection and scaling to the gamepads.
 See also: [[AbstractAutoOp]]

 [ftc/evlib/opmodes/AbstractTeleOp.java](https://github.com/FTC7393/EVLib/blob/master/EVLib/src/main/java/ftc/evlib/opmodes/AbstractTeleOp.java)
 ```java